SceTeam1/Bot-Raid-Discord-V1/README.md

 ```

 # for windows
-# download the zip then launch the setup.bat and then start the run.bat
+# download the zip then launch the setup.bat and then start the setup.bat and the run.bat

 go to : https://discord.gg/CJ5cdNAemp